InnerSourceCommons/InnerSourcePatterns/30-day-warranty.md

 # Problem

-A team developing a component which is used throughout an organization resists accepting or rejecting contributions (feature requests) and as a result blocks progress or is disrupted by frequent escalations.
+A team develops a component which is used throughout an organization.
+This team resists accepting or outright rejects contributions (feature requests).
+This behavior blocks progress and leads to frequent disruption from escalations.

 # Forces